jlaumonier/mlsurvey/doc/architecture.md

 # Visualization process

 From a log directory with config.json, evaluation.json, input.json and model.joblib, the visusalization process
-create an html page to display dataset, configuration and score of the learning process.
+create an html page to display dataset, classification, configuration and score of the learning process.